Back to Blog

 That second experience is what shaped everything.
 She found a physician who understood antifungal treatment, completed neuroplasticity training, and fully recovered.
 Having navigated mold illness twice, from two different sources, she understands both how it starts and how it ends.

-Before mold illness defined her life, Aubree spent 14 years in elite fitness.
-A national champion collegiate gymnast, she trained for over a decade under NASM certification, holds a Cooper Clinic personal training credential, and is a certified Primal Health Coach.
+Aubree is a Board Certified Holistic Health Practitioner through the American Association of Drugless Practitioners (AADP), a Certified Primal Health Coach, NASM Certified Trainer, and Cooper Clinic Certified.
+Before mold illness defined her life, she spent 14 years in elite fitness as a national champion collegiate gymnast.
 She brings that same discipline and evidence-based approach to mold recovery, helping families get clear answers faster, without the decade of wrong turns she endured.

 Read Aubree's full story →